Jkous/wildit/CONTRIBUTING.md

-# Contributing to random-values
+# Contributing to wildit

-Thank you for your interest in contributing to random-values!
+Thank you for your interest in contributing to wildit!
 We welcome contributions from everyone.
 Please read the following guidelines to help us maintain a collaborative and respectful environment.

 ## Code of Conduct